Second VA-135 (U.S. Navy)

-Attack Squadron 135 or VA-135 was a short-lived Attack Squadron of the U.S. Navy, nicknamed the Thunderbirds.
+Attack Squadron 135 or VA-135 was a short-lived Attack Squadron of the United States Navy, nicknamed the Thunderbirds.
 It was established on 21 August 1961 and disestablished a year later, on 1 October 1962.
 It was based at NAS Jacksonville, and for a short time in 1962 at NAS Cecil Field.
 The squadron flew the AD-6 Skyraider aircraft.
 It was the second squadron to be designated as VA-135, the first VA-135 was disestablished on 30 September 1949.